darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Long button and key presses cannot be extended, as the length of the click/press is timed using the release of the final button/key -- such shortcuts must be terminated with the raising of the final button/key.

+---

+**Note:** You may need to switch off the "disable touchpad while typing" setting if you want to use extended shortcuts with a laptop touchpad.

+---

 # actions

 Shortcuts are used to initiate _actions_ within darktable.